Local Artist in Residence

 18th Street Campus | 1653 18th Street #6, Santa Monica, CA 90404

-Luciana Abait was born in Buenos Aires, Argentina and is currently based in Los Angeles where she is a resident artist of 18th Street Arts Center in Santa Monica.
-Her photo-based two- and three-dimensional works deal with climate change and environmental fragility, and their impacts on immigration in particular.
+Born and raised in Buenos Aires, Argentina, Luciana Abait is currently based in Los Angeles, where she is a resident artist of 18th Street Arts Center in Santa Monica.
+Her multimedia works deal with climate change and environmental fragility, and their impacts on immigration.
+Abait uses images of nature, such as mountains, icebergs and oceans, along with flight plans, maps and human-made structures, to act as metaphors for her personal experience in her photo-based works.